emmett-framework/emmett/docs/tutorial.md

 We've also added some validation, so we can prevent users from sending empty posts or comments.

+> **Note:** as you can see we imported the `now` method for the deault values of the datetime fields.
+This method can be quite useful since it will return alternatively the time of the request or the system current time, depending on the context.
+You can safely use it in your application whenever you need the actual time and you have no ensurance a request context is available.

 Initialize the database and the auth module
 -------------------------------------